Warkanlock/warkanlock.github.io/_posts/2024-03-15-moving-abroad-2.md

 ![Winterviken](https://blog.ignaciobrasca.com/img/posts/random/pic-23.jpeg)

-I will miss very much the walks in [Vinterviken](https://sv.wikipedia.org/wiki/Vinterviken) or being surrounded by
+I will miss very much the walks in [Vinterviken](https://sv.wikipedia.org/wiki/Vinterviken) or being surrounded by such an amazing nature.

-The funny thing about all of this is that the weather is not why I'm writing this; that would be falling into a cliché (or at least it's not the main reason).
-Maybe it's a good excuse and perhaps it works as an afterthought and in chit-chat conversations (since Swedes are experts in talking about weather).
+The funny thing about all of this is that the weather is not why I'm writing this; that would be falling into a cliché.
+In the end millon people live in this city.
+It cannot be that bad.
+Maybe it's a good excuse and perhaps it works as an afterthought and in chit-chat conversations (since Swedes are experts in talking about weather) but in a deeper thought experiment the weather is almost used as a joke.

-However, in the end, there is one main personal reason (apart of my partner living in another country) why I decided to move away:
+In my view there's one main personal reason (apart of my partner living in another country and us wanted to be together) why I decided to move away:

 **No [third places](https://en.wikipedia.org/wiki/Third_place).**

 I grew up in the countryside, near [Rosario](https://en.wikipedia.org/wiki/Rosario), a really nice and calm city where everyone was wandering around, talking, greeting, and hanging out in places.
 Those places I found later on in the city and in every place where I lived.
 I've always found places to hang out.
 Except here.

 In Turin, it was Il [Parco Valentino](https://en.wikipedia.org/wiki/Parco_del_Valentino), [Porta Palazzo](https://it.wikipedia.org/wiki/Porta_Palazzo), the many coffees in the street that you can stop-drink-go, the trattorias, and at least ten other different kinds of places.